Andrew McCutchen Player Props: Pirates vs. Cubs

-On Wednesday, Andrew McCutchen (.323 slugging percentage in past 10 games, with zero homers) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+On Thursday, Andrew McCutchen (.478 on-base percentage in past 10 games, 97 points above season-long percentage) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
 First pitch is at 8:05 PM ET.

+He notched a home run while going 1-for-4 in his most recent game against the Cubs.

 Andrew McCutchen Game Info & Props vs. the Cubs